Tuesday, April 10, 2018

 "From Germany--where it provoked a storm of controversy--comes this truly extraordinary novel about men at war.
 THE BOAT is the story of a World War II U-Boat and her crew, told with stunning force by Lothat-Gunter Buchheim, who served on one, who saw the worst and who has remembered every detail with a blazing obsession.
 Of the 40,000 men aboard German submarines, 30,000 never returned.
 Filled with unbearable urgency and excitement, this is more than a novel about war at sea, although it records the brutal details of death in battle.
 This is the fearful tale of men in mortal danger, a celebration of human endurance that, in its compassion, its beauty and its power, compares with ALL QUIET ON THE WESTERN FRONT.
 Acclaimed--and damned--for its devastating candor about Germany's fighting men, this is a supreme novel about World War II by a man on the other side."

 In 1984 Clint Eastwood produced, directed and starred in the aviation techno-thriller Firefox, which was loosely based on Craig Thomas's bestselling novel of the same name, published by Bantam in 1978.
-Over 20 million dollars were spent on special effects alone, a vast sum for any film being made then.
+Over 20 million dollars were spent on special effects alone, a vast sum for any film being made at that time.
 In the film the Russian MIG-31 Firefox was designed to look like a radicalized version of the North American XB-70 Strategic Bomber, but Feck's interpretation, as seen on the paperback's stepback cover, was more in line with Thomas's actual description: a stylized upgrade of a Russian made MIG-25 Foxbat supersonic interceptor reconnaissance plane.

 "Firefox.
 Codename for the deadliest warplane ever built, the Soviet Mig-31.
 Its lethal weapons system is controlled by pilot thought-impulses.
 So invincible it could wipe America out of the skies.
 The explosive novel about the most daring hijack mission ever."